muldis/Muldis_Personal_Portfolio/Muldis_Application_Inventory_WEBAPP_CRA/docs/Local.md

 You can use a `git` client to clone/pull it, or GitHub can privide a zip file.

-All shell command sequences given here to setup or run MULDIS-APPINV-WEBAPP-REACT itself assume your starting current working directory is the root level of your clone of this project's source folder, unless otherwise stated.
+All shell command sequences given here to setup or run MULDIS-APPINV-WEBAPP-CRA itself assume your starting current working directory is the root level of your clone of this project's source folder, unless otherwise stated.

 ### Node Package Manager

-Before the first run of the MULDIS-APPINV-WEBAPP-REACT server, in a shell session, first `cd` into the `Muldis_Application_Inventory_WEBAPP_React` folder and run the following command, which will fetch/install the server's additional JavaScript library dependencies:
+Before the first run of the MULDIS-APPINV-WEBAPP-CRA server, in a shell session, first `cd` into the `Muldis_Application_Inventory_WEBAPP_CRA` folder and run the following command, which will fetch/install the server's additional JavaScript library dependencies: